Welcome to CommonLook PDF

-CommonLook PDF GlobalAccess from NetCentric Technologies is a software application and plugin to Adobe Acrobat Professional and Standard which simplifies the creation of PDF files that are accessible to persons with disabilities.
-As more and more individuals and organizations strive to be more socially responsible and to comply with various accessibility standards and disability laws and regulations, CommonLook PDF GlobalAccess serves as an essential tool in that pursuit.
+CommonLook PDF is a software application and plugin to Adobe Acrobat Professional and Standard which simplifies the remediation of PDF files so that they’re accessible to people with disabilities.
+As more and more individuals and organizations strive to be more socially responsible and to comply with various accessibility standards and disability laws and regulations, CommonLook PDF serves as an essential tool in that pursuit.
 This is true primarily for two reasons:

-- CommonLook PDF GlobalAccess measures the compliance of PDF files against the checkpoints set forth by a number of authoritative accessibility standards such as Section 508, Web Content Accessibility Guidelines 2.0 (WCAG 2.0), PDF/UA (ISO 14289), and the document accessibility standard set forth by the United States Department of Health and Human Services (HHS).
-By validating against the primary globally recognized standards established for document and PDF content accessibility, CommonLook PDF GlobalAccess provides you with the means of ensuring your content can be produced in a manner that is likely to be acceptable to the regulatory jurisdiction governing your content.
+- CommonLook PDF measures the compliance of PDF files against the checkpoints set forth by a number of authoritative accessibility standards such as Section 508, Web Content Accessibility Guidelines 2.0 (WCAG 2.0), PDF/UA (ISO 14289), and the United States Department of Health and Human Services (HHS).
+By validating against the primary globally recognized standards established for document and PDF content accessibility, CommonLook PDF provides you with the means of ensuring your content can be produced in a manner that is likely to be acceptable to the regulatory jurisdiction governing your content.

-Follow this link for a complete list of the features available in CommonLook PDF GlobalAccess.
+Follow this link for a complete list of the features available in CommonLook PDF.

-In addition to this online documentation, NetCentric Technologies provides other resources to help people become more familiar with using the CommonLook PDF GlobalAccess software.
-Follow this link to download a sample PDF document to practice using with CommonLook PDF GlobalAccess and this link to the Quick Start Guide with instructions, tips, and tricks on how to fix the sample PDF document.
-While the sample PDF document may seem relatively simple, users will gain experience with heading levels, lists, tables, figures, artifacts, reading order including text in multiple columns, and more – all of which are often experienced in larger “real world” files.
+To help get you started using CommonLook PDF we recommend the Quick Start Guide.
+Download the sample PDF and follow the Instructions to develop a foundation upon which you can continue to build.
+While the sample PDF may seem relatively simple, you’ll gain experience with heading levels, lists, tables, figures, artifacts, reading order including text in multiple columns, and more – all of which are often experienced in larger “real world” files.
 The Quick Start Guide uses a step by step approach to identifying and locating the various issues in the sample file and how to fix them.

-- Open a PDF document in Adobe Acrobat (Standard, Professional, or DC).
+- Open a tagged PDF document in Adobe Acrobat (Standard, Professional, or DC).

-- In the Acrobat toolbar, click on Plug-Ins, scroll to CommonLook, and choose CommonLook PDF GlobalAccess.
+- In the Acrobat toolbar, choose Plug-Ins, then CommonLook, and select CommonLook PDF GlobalAccess.

 Below the Ribbon, in the center of the screen, the Physical View of the document is displayed.
-The Physical View is what a person would be holding onto if the document was to be printed in hard copy format.
+The Physical View is what a person would be holding onto if the document was printed out.
 In addition, a variety of Panels are available to assist in remediating the document.
-These panels, including Tags, Untagged Content, Standards, and tag Properties, can be opened, closed, hidden, and/or moved as needed.
+These panels, explained in more detail on subsequent pages (as well as in the Quick Start Guide), can be opened, closed, hidden, and/or moved as needed.

-Follow the links below to view other pages in the software manual:
+Follow the links below to view other pages in the User’s Guide: